Hironori Ōtsuka

 Hironori Ōtsuka (大塚 博紀, Ōtsuka Hironori) was a Japanese master of karate who created the Wadō-ryū style of karate.
 He was the first Grand Master of Wadō-ryū karate, and received high awards within Japan for his contributions to karate.

 Early life

 Ōtsuka was born on June 1, 1892, in Shimodate City, Ibaraki, Japan.
 He was one of four children to Tokujiro Ōtsuka, a medical doctor.
 At the age of 5 years, he began training in the martial art of jujutsu under his great-uncle, Chojiro Ebashi (a samurai). Ōtsuka's father took over his martial arts education in 1897.
-At the age of 13, Ōtsuka became the student of Shinzaburo Nakayama in Shindō Yōshin-ryū jujutsu.
+At the age of 13, Ōtsuka became the student of Tatsusaburo Nakayama in Shindō Yōshin-ryū jujutsu.

 In 1911, while studying business administration at Waseda University in Tokyo, Ōtsuka trained in various jujutsu schools in the area.
 Before his studies were complete, his father died and he was unable to continue studying; he commenced work as a clerk at the Kawasaki Bank.
 Although he wished to become a full-time instructor, he did not pursue this course at this point out of respect for his mother's wishes.